Can China's economic stimulus boost German growth? – DW – 10/07/2024

 "German exports to China expanded by double digits in the 1990s and 2000s, but growth began slowing a decade ago," according to a report published by the Rhodium Group in February 2024.

-"After peaking in 2022, exports fell by nine percent in 2023 despite continued economic growth in China — by far the steepest decline since China joined the WTO," it said.
+"After peaking in 2022, exports fell by 9% in 2023 despite continued economic growth in China — by far the steepest decline since China joined the WTO," it said.

 Struggling to deal with the challenging business environment, many German companies — including big names like Volkswagen, BASF, Continental and ZF, among others — have announced restructuring and cost-cutting measures, including thousands of job cuts in Germany.